 We gave Mitch a corn tortilla which appeared to be safe for him to eat even with his multiple food allergies, and he began to have all the symptoms he had when we believed he failed his baked egg challenge; his legs flared with eczema and he started having difficulty breathing.
 All the ingredients in the tortillas should have been safe for him, so what was causing him to react so badly?

 The last ingredient on the packaging of the corn tortillas was Amylase, but what is Amylase?
 Was this a hidden food allergy?

-According to Wikipdia, Amylase is is an enzyme that catalyses the breakdown of starch into sugars.
+According to Wikipedia, Amylase is is an enzyme that catalyzes the breakdown of starch into sugars.
 No problem right?
-It’s an enzyme not a protein.
+It's an enzyme, not a protein.
 Well, not so fast.